zowe/docs-site/docs/contribute/contributing.md

-# Contributing to Zowe Documentation <!-- omit in toc -->
+# Contributing to Zowe Documentation

 - [Before You Get Started<a name="start"></a>](#before-you-get-started)
 - [Getting Started Checklist](#getting-started-checklist)